 The website How Stuff Works actually looked at LG's steam washing patent to find out exactly what steam cleaning can do.
-Here's what they learned:
+Here's what it learned:

 Who Should Consider the Steam Feature?

-- Your work or fun involves getting extremely dirty (you work with machinery or in the garden, you enjoy outdoor sports, you're an artist working with washable materials)
+- Your work or fun involves getting extremely dirty (e.g., you work with machinery or in the garden, you enjoy outdoor sports, or you're an artist working with washable materials).

 - You or a member of your family is unusually sensitive to allergens or has an autoimmune condition.
-The higher the temperature reached, the better for killing bacteria, especially dust mites, a claim that some models are making.
-When it comes to bacterial removal, it would be very convenient to be able to kill germs and viruses from bedding and towels, after someone in the home has had the flu.
+The higher the temperature reached, the better for killing bacteria and micro-organisms such as dust mites.

 - You are likely to be treating stains or are particularly fastidious about getting your clothes very clean.
 Steam can loosen dirt from fibers and help with stain removal, similar to a pretreatment.
 Deep cleaning with steam has been proven to be somewhat effective in stain removal and could make pre-soaking a thing of the past.